rescript-react-native/webview/README.md

 #### `injectedJavaScript: string`

 Specifies JavaScript that will be injected into the web page when loaded.
 The string should evaluate to a valid type (e.g. `true`) and not otherwise throw an exception.

+Example below passes`window.location` as a JSON object to be handled by the function passed to `onMessage`

 ```reason
 let injectedJavaScript = "(function() {